arkovia/acts/labor-act.md

 #### Segment 4: Parent/Guardian Consent For Minor
 The parent or guardian of a minor must give verbal or written consent to an organization before they hire a minor.

+## Part 4: Family
+### Section 1: Family Leave
+#### Segment 1: 2 Weeks of Leave
+All parents in a family shall have 2 weeks of family leave paid for by their employer.

+#### Segment 2: Required Maintaining of Job and Salary
+It is illegal for employers to fire or decrease the salary of their employees because they are pregnant (unless the job requires not being pregnant) or are intending to take paid family leave.